Phoenix-Shen/DLLR-OA/readme.md

-# Decentralized Learning with Limited Subcarriers through Over-the-Air Computation
+# Communication Resources Limited Decentralized Learning with Privacy Guarantee through Over-the-Air Computation
+Here is the coded implementation of our paper `Communication Resources Limited Decentralized Learning with Privacy Guarantee through Over-the-Air Computation`, the original name is `DLLSOA` so the method name appeared in this repo is `DLLSOA`.
 ## 1. Code Structure

 - configs: stores the configuration of the experiment